 The first group of Wedgwood houses had a unified appearance with all of the houses in consistent scale (size) and setback (distance from the curb).
-Balch asked his architects, Clyde Grainger and Harlan Thomas, to design houses with New England/Early American motifs including Colonial and Cape Cod styles.
+Balch asked Clyde Grainger and Harlan Thomas, architects of the original Wedgwood, to design houses with New England/Early American motifs including Colonial and Cape Cod styles.
 The house styles were all similar, and Wedgwood was a completely finished development with curbs and sidewalks.

 As an allusion to English estate properties, Balch put in gateposts as entrance markers on 35th Ave NE at NE 81st Street.
 The gateposts, reminiscent of an estate entrance, are ornamental-only but they do give a sense of arrival.

 Now more than seventy-five years later, we are seeing tear-downs of small, 1940s and 1950s Balch houses all around the Wedgwood neighborhood, with new kinds of designs, materials and house forms coming in.
 It can be visually jarring to see the contrast between old, traditional architecture and the new styles.

 What are houses in Wedgwood “supposed” to look like?
 Do new kinds of house forms and materials “fit in” with Wedgwoodian house culture?